soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 ```

 True to its name, it really "maps" before it "folds".
 You might pause here
-and think "this 'map' we are talking about isn't specific for lists, maybe
+and think, "this 'map' we are talking about isn't specific for lists; maybe
-that's another abstraction?", yes.
+that's another abstraction?"
+Yes.
 It is actually a very important and
 fundamental abstraction called `Functor`.
 But I think we had enough abstractions for this chapter.
 We'll cover it in a later chapter!